 (3) In subregulation (2) —

-“form of identification” means a card or other written material that identifies the person as an employee or agent of the retailer.
+form of identification means a card or other written material that identifies the person as an employee or agent of the retailer.

 27. Customer entering supply premises — existing connection

 A standard form contract must, in relation to an existing electricity connection, specify the method used to determine the quantity of electricity supplied to the customer at the supply premises if a final meter reading was not carried out on the day that the previous customer left the supply premises.